-OVERVIEW: The Laird Norton Foundation’s grantmaking supports education, climate change, and vulnerable youth.
+OVERVIEW: The Laird Norton Family Foundation’s grantmaking supports education, climate change, and vulnerable youth.

 IP TAKE: Laird Norton can provide both program and operating support, which makes it an attractive funder for small and grassroots organizations.

-PROFILE: Established in 1940, the Laird Norton Family Foundation has supported the philanthropic efforts of the Laird and Norton families through the then-Briarcombe Fund.
+PROFILE: Established in 1940, the Laird Norton Family Foundation (LNFF)has supported the philanthropic efforts of the Laird and Norton families through the then-Briarcombe Fund.
 In 2006, the family company donated $25 million to Briarcombe, which was renamed the Laird Norton foundation.
-Laird Norton believes water and sanitation efforts “the first step [in] improving health, education, economic welfare, and quality of life in developing countries.”
+Laird Norton believes water and sanitation efforts “[t]he first step [in] improving health, education, economic welfare, and quality of life in developing countries.”
 Laird Norton supports arts in education, climate change, and vulnerable youth.
-It no longer make grants through its Global Fundamentals program, which has ended its WASH and sanitation efforts in the public health sector.
-However, it continues to support watershed efforts.
+It no longer makes grants through its Global Fundamentals program, which has ended its WASH and sanitation efforts in the public health sector; however, it continues to support watershed efforts.